 In 2020, Oshawa Power filed an application with the OEB for a full review of its rates effective January 1, 2021.
 Oshawa Power submitted its Distribution System Plan (DSP) to the OEB as part of the application.
 Oshawa Power measures its implementation of the DSP by the ratio of actual total capital expenditures to planned total capital expenditures for a given calendar year.
-In 2022, Oshawa Power expended 96.5% of its planned capital budget for the year despite being faced with the lingering effects of the COVID-19 pandemic and resulting supply challenges.
+In 2023, Oshawa Power expended 118.5% of its planned capital budget for the year despite being faced with inflationary pressures and supply challenges.

-For the next 3 years, 2023 through 2025, Oshawa Power continues to manage its System Renewal and System Service requirements in order to continue to improve reliability and mitigate outage impacts to customers due to aging infrastructure.
+For the next 2 years, 2024 through 2025, Oshawa Power continues to manage its system renewal and system access requirements in order to continue to mitigate distribution system risks and support growth in the City of Oshawa.